 The model 2020A Power Analyzer displays the power of all three phases at the input to the power analyzer.
 The sum of the three phases is calculated and displayed on the controller screen.
 Automatic ranging of the model 2500A High-Voltage Dividers and the model 2020A Power Analyzer ensures that each component measures in the best range.
 The values are calculated and displayed with 5-digit numbers on the screen.

 Accuracy and Uncertainty: The maximum power measurement accuracy and uncertainty of the AccuLoss® series of loss measurement systems are shown below as a function of the power factor.
 This accuracy can further be improved by asking for a National Measurement Institute (NMI) calibration of the components.
 An optional system calibration is also available.

 The AccuLoss® series of Loss Measurement Systems utilizes the globally recognized LabVIEW™ interface from National Instruments.
 The software runs in a Windows® operating environment and is fast, easy and intuitive.
-Large buttons on the main screen are used to insure correct settings for the measurements.
+Large buttons on the main screen are used to ensure correct settings for the measurements.
 All measurement data is displayed on the measurement screen as well as waveforms for the three voltage and three current channels.
-Measurement data is stored to an ASCII file which can be exported over the ethernet to a main computer for analyzing and producing calibration reports.
+Measurement data is stored in an ASCII file which can be exported over the ethernet to the main computer for analyzing and producing calibration reports.

 The software can be modified to meet the specific needs of the user prior to shipment of the system.

 Main Screen: The Main screen provides easily recognized icons for entry into the UUT Data, Test GPIB and Calibration data entry screens.
 Test configuration selectors are also available.